slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Cheap prices are only cheap if your time has no value.*
 > *"Q: What’s the difference between a used car salesman and a computer salesman?
 A: The used car salesman knows when he’s lying.*
-> *"Broadcast TV is not designed for you; it’s designed for advertisers.*
-> *"If you make people think they’re thinking, they’ll love you; but if you really make them think they’ll hate you."

 - my prices are based on my talent, not your budget.
 - sell the problem you solve, not the product you have.